burningciphers/fail2shutdown/README.md

 There's [fail2ban](https://en.wikipedia.org/wiki/Fail2ban) for brute-force attacks over the network.
-But what if an attacker has physical access to to your computer?
+But what if an attacker has physical access to your computer?
 What if an attacker is sitting at your desk guessing your password while you're sleeping?
 Or has stolen your laptop and is guessing at his leisure?